albertoivo/reactnd-project-myreads-starter/CONTRIBUTING.md

 # How to contribute

-The files in this repository are used in the course videos and are the starting point for all students.
-Because we want all students to have the same experience going through course, if your pull request alters any of the core files, then it (most likely) will _not_ be merged into the project.
+The files in this repository were used in the course videos and were the starting point for the students.
+Now it's a complete project for organizing your reading.

+If you would like to contribute to this project, feel free.
+Clean, well-tested, well-documented code is appreciated.
+Thanks!